Invert4TVG: A Temporal Video Grounding Framework with Inversion Tasks Preserving Action Understanding Ability: Experiments

-\textbf{Invert4TVG surpasses other models on the Charades-STA dataset.} As shown in Table \ref{tab:full_performance1}, Invert4TVG surpasses not only VLP-based and SFT-based models but also outperforms RL-based approaches under identical conditions.
+\textbf{Comparisons on the Charades-STA dataset with fine-tuning.} As shown in Table \ref{tab:full_performance1}, Invert4TVG surpasses not only VLP-based and SFT-based models but also outperforms RL-based approaches under identical conditions.
 For example, on Charades-STA, the 7B variant of Invert4TVG achieves an R1@0.7 of 51.4, exceeding TimeSuite (43.0), SnAG (46.2), and Time-R1 (50.1).
 The improvements are more pronounced for the 3B variant.
-Across R1@0.3, R1@0.5, and R1@0.7, Invert4TVG’s 3B model consistently outperforms the 3B version of Time-R1.
+Across R1@0.3, R1@0.5, and R1@0.7, Invert4TVG’s 3B model outperforms the 3B version of Time-R1.

-\textbf{Invert4TVG surpasses other RL-based models in zero-shot settings.} As shown in Figure \ref{fig:full_performance2}, in zero-shot settings, Invert4TVG’s 3B and 7B variants also outperform Time-R1 on R1@0.3, R1@0.5, and R1@0.7 over ActivityNet.
-On QvHighlight, where we compare single-segment predictions, Invert4TVG consistently outperforms Time-R1 across R1@0.3, R1@0.5, and R1@0.7, demonstrating its superior accuracy in complex scenarios.
+\textbf{Comparisons on the ActivityNet and QvHighlight datasets in zero-shot settings.} As shown in Figure \ref{fig:full_performance2}, in zero-shot settings, Invert4TVG’s 3B and 7B variants outperform Time-R1 on R1@0.3, R1@0.5, and R1@0.7 over ActivityNet.
+On QvHighlight, where we compare single-segment predictions, Invert4TVG consistently outperforms Time-R1 across R1@0.3, R1@0.5, and R1@0.7.
+ActivityNet contains only 200 action categories, whereas QvHighlight covers a significantly larger and more diverse set, with far more complex scene–action correlations.
+This disparity underscores the superiority of our method in understanding intricate actions.